Tag Archives: mushrooms

 Chris walking from the native old clonal colony of Asimina triloba after spreading compost tea.

 Inside view from the tiny house.
 Our plan is to address the roof issue as our top priority with the tiny house.
 We have been working on the layout for inside and planning our staircase and storage needs.
-We will begin working on the roof as soon as we get scaffolding and other supplies.
-We hope to begin working on the roof as soon as next week.
+We will begin working on the roof as soon as we get scaffolding and other supplies as soon as next week.

-The view from the other side of the tiny house interior with water tanks and supplies.
+The view from the other side of the tiny house interior with water tanks and some lighting and other supplies.

 The tiny house is built on top of this trailer.